Vilma Balmaceda, PhD

 Pablo was born in the beautiful province of Loreto, Peru and grew up in Lima.
 At 17 years old, he moved to the US to study at Nyack College.
 He graduated with a Bachelor’s of Science and later received his Masters of Divinity from Alliance Theological Seminary.
 He currently works as a full time Youth Pastor at the Chinese Alliance Church in Port Chester, NY.
 Pablo loves watching movies, spending time with friends, and traveling around the world.
 He is passionate about helping those in need, and is excited to be a part of the of PHI.

-Roberto W. Chia is a certified mental health counselor by the National Board of Clinical Counselors.
-He holds a Master’s degree in Mental Health Counseling from Nyack College’s School of Human Services, and a Master of Divinity from the Alliance Theological Seminary, NY.
-Roberto serves with Peace and Hope International as a volunteer Research Officer and he is grateful to support the organization’s mission of justice and compassion in Latin America.
+In addition to working for PHI, Roberto W. Chia is a certified mental health counselor by the National Board of Clinical Counselors, and the State of New York.
+Through his professional practice he serves families and individuals of all ages as they struggle with mental, emotional and relational issues.
+He holds a Master’s degree in Mental Health Counseling from Nyack College’s School of Human Services, and a Master of Divinity from the Alliance Theological Seminary, New York.
+Roberto is also a faculty member of CETI Continental in the area of mental health and family resilience.

 Board of Directors

 Ryan Juskus is an educator with degrees in political science and theology.
 After ten years of directing housing advocacy and a global experiential learning program, he is currently a doctoral student at Duke University studying the intersection of religion, environment, politics, and ethics in the Americas.
-Ryan interned with Paz y Esperanza in Peru in 2004, has recruited and sent many volunteers to the ANDEMOS program, and is newly a board member as of this year.
+Ryan interned with Paz y Esperanza in Peru in 2004, has recruited and sent many volunteers to the Andemos program.
 Ryan is married to Kendra and lives with their two energetic sons in Durham, North Carolina.